 The Venezuela situation does not exist in isolation.
 It exists within a documented pattern of Western powers invoking democratic language to justify the removal of governments that threaten resource or strategic interests — regardless of the actual democratic credentials of those doing the removing.

-In 1953, the CIA and British intelligence overthrew Iran’s democratically elected Prime Minister Mohammad Mossadegh after he nationalized the Anglo-Iranian Oil Company.
+In 1953, the CIA and British intelligence CIA ousted Mossadegh — Iran’s democratically elected prime minister — after he nationalized the Anglo-Iranian Oil Company.
 The CIA has since officially acknowledged the coup was undemocratic.
-In 1954, they did the same in Guatemala to Jacobo Árbenz, whose land reform program threatened United Fruit Company.
+In 1954, they CIA toppled Árbenz in Guatemala, whose land reform program threatened United Fruit Company.
 In 1973, Chile.
-In 2002, the Bush administration supported a coup attempt against Hugo Chávez’s government in Venezuela, with senior officials receiving coup plotters at the White House in the months prior.
+In 2002, the U.S. backed Venezuela coup against Hugo Chávez’s government, with senior officials receiving coup plotters at the White House in the months prior.

-The historian and journalist Stephen Kinzer, in tracing this history, put it plainly: “We like elections and democratic processes, but they have to produce the candidates we like; otherwise, our approval disappears.”
-By one academic count, the United States interfered in more than 80 foreign elections between 1946 and 2000 — and that figure doesn’t include coups, invasions, or covert destabilization campaigns.
-This is the track record of the institution invoking democratic norms to judge Venezuela.
+The historian and journalist Stephen Kinzer, in tracing this history, offered Kinzer’s direct assessment: that the U.S. approves of elections and democratic processes only when they produce the candidates it prefers — otherwise, approval disappears.
+By one academic count, 80 foreign election interferences occurred between 1946 and 2000 — and that figure doesn’t include coups, invasions, or covert destabilization campaigns.

-Canada’s own documented record of resource extraction underpinning its international posture — and what it looks like when Canadian mining interests collide with sovereignty in the Global South — is examined in the report on Barrick Gold’s lawsuit settlement over security abuses in Tanzania.
+Canada’s own documented record of resource extraction underpinning its international posture is examined in the Barrick Gold Tanzania settlement — what it looks like when Canadian mining interests collide with sovereignty in the Global South.

 Venezuela has $14 trillion in mineral wealth and the world’s largest proven oil reserves.
 The geopolitical stakes of who controls it — and whether that control is compatible with Western economic access — are not incidental to the democratic conversation happening around it.
 They are central to it.